JamesBracken/car-park/Readme.md

 The application in its current form does not contain a fronted and is a backend only application.
 To stay within scope I created a mini checklist which can be found within the project folder.
 Using the checklist I was able to make the sure the project was created in an organised and efficient manner.

+**Future Improvements**

+- Change the application to be an API which can be connected to a frontend

+- Create a frontend to visually track parking spaces including vehicle entries and exits

+- Add the tracking and displaying of parking data such as daily total clients and more

 ### Surface

 This project does not currently have a frontend, future iterations of the project may include this.